 Due to anaerobic exercise’s nature, it can often be tiring and challenging.
 Here are three benefits that should keep you motivated to go the anaerobic route (especially as you get older).

 Muscle mass and strength decrease with age.
-By incorporating short-duration exercises with moderate weights at a moderate- to high-intensity, muscle atrophy can be staved off.
+By incorporating short-duration exercises with moderate weights at a moderate- to high-intensity pace, muscle atrophy can be staved off.
 It’s always a good idea to check with your primary care physician or orthopedist to see what kinds of exercise are best for you as you get older, so unintentional injuries do not occur.

 Weightlifting leads to a brief period of muscle hypertrophy - meaning the muscle tissue expands temporarily during training, adapting to manage the increased weight and accommodate more nutrients.
 By performing anaerobic exercises frequently, your body sends and receives signals that it needs to become more efficient to maintain this level of activity.
 This eventually leads to the production of more mitochondria (complementing aerobic exercise) and more efficient removal of waste products such as lactic acid.